deanwampler/programming-scala-book-code-examples/README.md

 Following the usual conventions, tests are in `src/test/...`.

-Use these comments to find the corresponding source file.
-This archive also contains *MUnit* and *ScalaCheck* unit tests to validate some of the code.
+Use these comments shown in the book to find the corresponding source file in the repo.
+The repo also contains *MUnit* and *ScalaCheck* unit tests to validate some of the code.

 ## Naming Conventions